validator/validator/README.md

       docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:latest

-To pull and run a specific tag/version of the checker from the GitHub container registry — for example, the `17.11.1` version:
+To pull and run a specific tag/version of the checker from the container registry — for example, the `17.11.1` version:

       docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:17.11.1